LOCAL- AND STATE-LEVEL POLICY WORK GRANTS: PAST AWARDEES

 Tracking Attrition in Rape Prosecution in Alachua County, FL (Alyssa N. Zucker, Moddy Coy, Mary Ann Burg, and Alexandra Weis, University of Florida)

 There are many reasons for the sexual assault “attrition rate” (the proportion of reported cases that do not result in prosecution and/or conviction in the criminal justice system).
 Research to date has identified four key points at which case withdrawals occur: 1.
 The decision to report; 2.
 The investigative stage; 3.
 Discontinuance by prosecutors; and 4.
 The trial.
 Documenting where attrition occurs is crucial in taking steps to remedy it.
 In Alachua County, Florida, there is no central agency that aggregates data on rape.
-There are multiple law enforcement agencies—university, city, and county—as well as helping organizations such as the county rape crisis center and the local domestic abuse network to which individuals may report rape.
 Thus, it is currently impossible to get an accurate count of reported rape cases and to measure the attrition from reporting to referral to prosecution.
-In this project, the research team will carry out a two-phase study.
-In phase one, they will engage in a multi-site data collection to measure attrition in the prosecution of rape crimes (through specific charges of sexual battery) in Alachua County in the period 2012-2018.
-In phase two, they will perform two sets of interviews.
-The first will be with key informants in law enforcement and prosecution who can provide additional insight about the tracking process and the types of obstacles they perceive.
-The second will be with victim/survivors who experienced a variety of legal outcomes (e.g., police unfounding, victim/survivor withdrawing from participation, state’s attorney declining to prosecute) to learn from their experiences about moving through the legal system.
-Research findings will be disseminated to local stakeholders, including law enforcement agents and State’s attorneys, through a written report and in-person conferences.
+In this project, the research team will engage in multi-site data collection to measure attrition in the prosecution of rape crimes in Alachua County.
+The team will also perform interviews with both victims/survivors and key informants in law enforcement and prosecution.

 Dissemination of the Status of Women in Nevada Report (Jessica Saunders, Rebecca Gill, and Barb Brents, Women’s Research Institute of Nevada, University of Nevada Las Vegas)

-Nearly 1.4 million women and girls over the age of 13 reside in Nevada, primarily in the state’s urban areas.
 According to a 2018 report (Institute for Women’s Policy Research), women in Nevada face numerous measurable barriers and challenges, particularly compared to men and women residing in other states and territories.
 This collaborative, interdisciplinary project involves the development, implementation, and analysis of a statewide survey of Nevadans to better understand how women experience life in Nevada, with the long-term goal of positively impacting state-level policy.
 The research team will meet with research experts and policymakers prior to data collection to identify the main issues women living in Nevada face, and the areas individuals making decisions for women view as in need of more empirical, data-driven support.
 The research team will then analyze publicly available secondary data to determine trends and areas in need of deeper probing, and will then synthesize this information into a comprehensive online survey to be distributed to adult Nevada residents.
-With financial support from SPSSI, the team will also conduct pre-survey focus groups, to ensure diverse voices of women in Nevada are incorporated into the survey, and post-survey focus groups, enabling for the inclusion of community members’ responses and reactions to the results in the final report and meetings with policymakers.

 “That’s Not Abusive...Is It?”
 Examining the Factors Which Influence the Perceived Acceptability, Identification of, and Proclivity to Engage in Reproductive Coercion (Morgana Lizzio-Wilson, Shannon Stuart, and Barbara Masser, School of Psychology, University of Queensland)